|

 Me?
 I'd never heard of the Lead Belt Riot until poet Christina Pacosz

-.
+introduced me to it.
 And I study this stuff.
 Amazing how busy and effective

 those who erase history can be.